LiTingshuai/DAR-MVSNet/README.md

 We will open source the relevant code and operating procedures after the paper is accepted.

 ## Testing
-You can use your own model to test according to the following procedure or use our [pre trained model](https://drive.google.com/drive/folders/12dTNW3FuNclKXP7Xlq5nvqneDtdewp9m?usp=sharing) for testing.
+You can use your own model to test according to the following procedure or use our [pre-trained model](https://drive.google.com/drive/folders/12dTNW3FuNclKXP7Xlq5nvqneDtdewp9m?usp=sharing) for testing.

 ###  Testing on DTU